svallero/ansible-role-etcd-bm/README.md

 This role has been specifically developed to be used for the deployment of Calico in the framework of INDIGO-DataCloud project.

-The software is installed from the Centos "extras" repository and from the Calico repositories for Ubuntu.
+The software is installed from the Centos *extras* repository and from the Calico repositories for Ubuntu.

 Role Variables
 --------------